cyphar/paperback/README.md

 ## paperback ##

+**NOTE**: While paperback is currently fully functional, all of the development of "paperpack v0" is experimental and the format of the various data portions of paperback are subject to change without warning.
+This means that a backup made today might not work with paperback tomorrow.
+However, once there is a proper release of paperback, the format of that version of paperback will be set in stone and any new changes will be done with a new version of paperback (paperback can detect the version of a document, so older documents will always be handled by paperback).

 `paperback` is a paper-based backup scheme that is secure and easy-to-use.
 Backups are encrypted, and the secret key is split into numerous "key shards" which can be stored separately (by different individuals), removing the need